German film eyes the big prize at Berlin festival

 French picture "Coming Home" was partly inspired by the kidnapping and incarceration of Austrian schoolgirl Natascha Kampusch, and "Captive" retold a year-long hostage saga in the Philippines in 2001.

-Billy Bob Thornton was back behind the camera to direct his first feature in more than a decade.
+Billy Bob Thornton was back behind the camera to direct his first feature for more than a decade.

-"Jayne Mansfield's Car," a dark comedy set in the southern United States in the 1960s, stars John Hurt and Robert Duvall as the heads of two rival families.

-In a strong year for documentaries, critics singled out "Marley," the first authorized biography of the reggae legend, "Tomorrow" about a group of dissident Russian artists and "Canned Dreams," which exposes the absurdity of food production.